-We welcome your interest in the PM&R Residency Program at the University of Alabama at Birmingham.
-Headquartered at Spain Rehabilitation Center, our program offers the stability and comfort of a thirty-year-old medium-sized residency, with an established yet continually evolving didactic and clinical program.
+We appreciate your interest in the PM&R Residency Program at the University of Alabama at Birmingham.
+Headquartered at Spain Rehabilitation Center, we offer the stability and comfort of a more than thirty-year-old residency program, with an established yet advancing didactic and clinical program.

-Spain Rehabilitation Center (SRC) houses approximately 47 inpatient beds with services dedicated to Traumatic Brain Injury, Spinal Cord Injury, Orthopedic/Trauma, and Stroke rehabilitation.
-SRC is among an elite group of programs that have been nationally designated as a Model System in both Spinal Cord Injury and Traumatic Brain Injury.
+Spain Rehabilitation Center (SRC) houses 49 inpatient beds with services dedicated to Traumatic Brain Injury, Spinal Cord Injury, Orthopedic/Trauma, and Stroke rehabilitation.
+SRC is among an elite group of programs that have been nationally designated as both a Spinal Cord Injury Model System and Traumatic Brain Injury Model System.
+Spain also houses the National Spinal Cord Injury Statistical Center, which supervises and directs the collection, management, and analysis of the world's largest spinal cord injury database.
 SRC is attached to the main UAB Hospital which enables us to have access to all the specialty services available at UAB.
-At Children's Hospital we have an established Pediatric Rehabilitation Program with both inpatient and outpatient services.
-Spain also houses the National Spinal Cord Injury Statistical Center (NSCISC) which supervises and directs the collection, management, and analysis of the world's largest spinal cord injury database.
+One city-block away at Children's Hospital we have an established Pediatric Rehabilitation Program with both inpatient and outpatient services.
+Birmingham brings a uniqueness to our program by allowing all clinical facilities to be located in the immediate vicinity of our training headquarters.